Howard X: 2019

 In February 2019, Howard X joined Rodrigo Duterte impersonator Cresencio Extreme in attending an hour-long service at St Joseph's Church and at Filipino fast-food restaurant Jollibee while eating fried chicken.
 The church they visited had been one of Duterte's most outspoken critics, particularly over alleged human rights abuses during his anti-narcotics campaign.

-Prior to the 2019 North Korea–United States Hanoi Summit, Howard X and another Donald Trump impersonator by the name Russell White made a trip to Hà Nội, Vietnam.
-While the later could stay, Howard was infamously deported.
-Phil Robertson, the deputy Asia director for Human Rights Watch, said that it was “truly absurd and despicable” that Vietnam was harassing and threatening Howard X.
+Prior to the 2019 North Korea–United States Hanoi Summit, Howard X and another Donald Trump impersonator by the name Russell White made a trip to Hanoi, Vietnam.
+While the latter could stay, Howard was infamously deported.
+Phil Robertson, the deputy Asia director for Human Rights Watch, said that it was "truly absurd and despicable" that Vietnam was harassing and threatening Howard X.

-In an 2019 interview with TIME, he explained that although his impersonation occasionally lands in hot water, most of his gigs almost always evoke laughters.
-He also mentioned that he was sure that the real Kim Jong-Un knows about him.
+In a 2019 interview with TIME, he explained that although his impersonation occasionally lands in hot water, most of his gigs almost always evoke laughters.
+He also mentioned that he was sure that the real Kim Jong Un knows about him.

 During 2019 G20 Osaka summit, Howard X and Donald Trump impersonator Dennis Alan travelled to Osaka, Japan, ahead of the G-20 leaders' summit in the city.
 The crowd were surprised and amused to see the impersonators of the leaders.
 People welcomed the impersonators, as they interacted and posed for pictures with them.

 In June 2019, Howard X participated the historic 2019 anti-extradition bill march against the controversial 2019 Hong Kong extradition bill which organisers reported there were more than 1 million people in attendance.
-He held a sign that said “No Extradition To Communist Countries”.
+He held a sign that said "No Extradition To Communist Countries".
 The government-proposed bill prompted a series of 2019–20 Hong Kong protests as it would allow the extradition of suspected criminals to mainland China, where human rights abuses are rife and death sentences common.
 Described as one of the largest and most unified protests in more than a decade, the massive march prompted rallies in solidarity in at least 29 cities around the world.

 In August 2019, Howard X had formed a political satire band The Tyrants and were spotted at the Edinburgh Festival Fringe with Donald Trump and Boris Johnson impersonators promoting their jazz parody fringe show.
 At one point, #MeToo activist actress Rose McGowan tweeted a photo of them on board a bus in Edinburgh while she was there.

 In September 2019, Howard X made an appearance at a peaceful protest in Melbourne which sparked rounds of applause.
 Aside from pro-democracy protestors, some members of the Uyghur community and several pro-Beijing protestors also turned up.